Registrations of Interest

 Next round opens:

 The Grassroots Football, Cricket, and Netball Facility Program is aimed at increasing participation and improving gender equity in Australian Rules Football, Cricket and Netball to support healthier, happier, and safer communities.

 The program will assist eligible organisations to develop core infrastructure that directly impacts participation through rational development of good quality, well designed and utilised facilities.

-Interested parties are strongly encouraged to complete the Registration of Interest form (using the 'Apply now' button) to receive early support and advice from the dedicated program partners and give their project the best possible chance of succeeding.
+Interested parties are still encouraged to complete the Registration of Interest form prior to beginning an application (using the appropriate 'Apply now' button) to receive support and advice from the dedicated program partners and give their project the best possible chance of succeeding.